-There are cultural festival in many parts of the island throughout the summer, such as open air concerts in Belver Castle high above Palma or in Valdemossa, small concerts in local churches, Jazz festivals, art exhibitions, and so on.
+There are cultural festivals in many parts of the island throughout the summer, such as open air concerts in Belver Castle high above Palma or in Valdemossa, small concerts in local churches, Jazz festivals, art exhibitions, and so on.

 The Tramuntana mountain region, declared World Heritage Site by UNESCO in 2011, is an area of outstanding natural beauty.
 It is a world apart from the busy seaside resorts.
 You find wild dramatic rock formations, shady, aromatic pine forest that are bright green even in summer, and through which you can the sea in all shades of blue, ancient oak woods, and historic villages scattered along the coast or nestled between the mountains.
 Driving along the coast on the MA-10 from Soller south via Deia, Banyalbufar and Estellenc to Andraitx, the scenery is just breath taking!

 Banyalbufar is one of the few villages along the coast in the south west of the Tramunata mountain region.
 It is famous for the innumerable ancient terraces, carved into the mountains and held by dry stone walls, which were created by the Moors or even the Phoenicians to allow cultivation of wine, almonds, citrus trees, and later tomatoes They also created intricate irrigation systems, which used to lead water coming from the mountains along little canals into storage basins, and from there to the cultivated terraces to water the plants.
 When walking in some parts of the village, one can still hear the sound of the water running through these covered stone canals by the side of the path.